- Market Guide to NGFW

 FWaaS implementations are typically segmented into several logical components, namely:

-• A centralized, highly available control plane for enforcing policy across all firewall instances.
+- A centralised, highly available control plane for enforcing policy across all firewall instances.

-• Edge nodes for onboarding and inspecting traffic and enforcing security policies via localized firewall nodes.
+- Edge nodes for onboarding and inspecting traffic and enforcing security policies via localised firewall nodes.
 The control plane usually uses geolocation of the client IP address to automatically direct traffic to the nearest edge node.
 Should users move and get redirected to another node, the control plane ensures that user- and location-specific security policies follow along.

-• Logging and telemetry collection and analysis.
-Log servers can also stream data aggregated from an organization's fleet of firewalls to enterprise SIEM or data analysis systems.
+- Logging and telemetry collection and analysis.
+Log servers can also stream data aggregated from an organisation’s fleet of firewalls to enterprise SIEM or data analysis systems.

-• Sandbox servers to store and analyze suspicious files or code segments.
+- Sandbox servers to store and analyse suspicious files or code segments.

 Other than the edge access nodes, the backend components are invisible to the user with traffic and data automatically flowing within the provider’s cloud environment to the appropriate subsystem.